History of Our Agency

 Official Opening in the Central Valley of California

-One year later on November 1, 1984, VACC officially opened its doors to the public with two-full time staff providing services funded by the California Department of Social Services (CDSS).
+One year later on November 1, 1984, VACC officially opened its doors to the public with two-full time staff providing services funded by the California Department of Social Services (CDSS), Office of Deaf Access (ODA).

 2nd Executive Director & New Office Location